 Here are the main features of the Pimsleur language app:

 The audio lessons make up the core of all Pimsleur language courses.
-They’re around 30 minutes in length and help you study real-life conversations.
-The lessons break up everyday conversation into manageable chunks, and you practice listening to and repeating what the native speakers say.
+They’re around 30 minutes each and help you study real-life conversations.
+The lessons break up everyday conversation into manageable chunks, and you practice listening and repeating what the native speakers say.

-There are also badges you earn for completing the lessons, which are can help you track what you learned.
-They show which skills you practiced, like Speak and Understand, Survival Skills, Meet and Greet, and Polite Phrases.
-While they don’t add a lot of value to the lessons, they’re still helpful because they show your progress.
+There are also badges you earn for completing the lessons, which can help you track what you’ve learned.
+They show which skills you’ve practiced, like Speak and Understand, Survival Skills, Meet and Greet, and Polite Phrases.
+While they don’t add a lot of value to the lessons, they’re still helpful because you can see your progress.

 Offline Learning and Driving Mode

-This is a feature of Pimsleur I really like.
-You can download every single lesson to complete offline.
-This is convenient if you plan to study while you’re traveling or don’t have access to the internet.
+The Offline Learning and Driving Mode is a feature of Pimsleur I really like.
+You can download every lesson to complete offline.
+It’s convenient if you plan to study while you’re traveling or don’t have access to the internet.

 In addition to learning offline, you can also study while you’re driving.
 The Pimsleur app has a feature that makes completing lessons easy while you’re on the go.
 A lot of apps only have interactive lessons that make you sit and focus on your phone.
 Pimsleur gives you the flexibility of having both audio-only lessons as well as interactive games.